-In the acquisition of Oro Silver Resources Ltd. ("Oro Silver"), judgement was required to determine if the acquisition represented a business combination or an asset purchase.
+In the acquisition of Oro Silver Resources Ltd. ("Oro Silver") in October 2015, judgement was required to determine if the acquisition represented a business combination or an asset purchase.
 More specifically, management concluded that Oro Silver did not represent a business as the assets acquired were not an integrated set of activities with inputs, processes and outputs.
-Since it was concluded that the acquisition represented the purchase of assets, there was no goodwill generated on the transaction and acquisition costs were capitalized to the assets purchased rather than expensed.
+Since it was concluded that the acquisition represented the purchase of assets, there was no goodwill recognized on the transaction and acquisition costs were capitalized to the assets purchased rather than expensed.
 The fair values of the net assets acquired were determined using estimates and judgements.
-(Note 6).
+(Note 7(a)).